openstack/rally/doc/user_stories/nova/boot_server.rst

     ]
  }

 The only difference between first and second run is that runner.times for first time was set to 500

 Results
 -------

 **First time - a bug was found:**

-Starting from 142 server, we have error from novaclient: Error <class 'novaclient.exceptions.Unauthorized'>: Unauthorized (HTTP 401).
+Starting from 142 server, we have error from novaclient: **Error <class 'novaclient.exceptions.Unauthorized'>: Unauthorized (HTTP 401).**

-That is how a `bug in keystone <https://bugs.launchpad.net/keystone/+bug/1360446>`_ was found.
+That is how a `bug in Keystone`_ was found.

 +------------------+-----------+-----------+-----------+---------------+---------------+---------+-------+
 | action           | min (sec) | avg (sec) | max (sec) | 90 percentile | 95 percentile | success | count |